malakada/dotfiles/README.md

 Additionally, it configures zsh and nvim by copying pre-defined configuration files from this repository (non-destructively).

 When you set up Rust, just use the default settings.
 You may need to remove an extraneous path value that it adds to `./zshenv`.

+Afterwards, you'll want to enable noTunes to run by doing:
+1. Navigate to System Settings
+2. Select General
+3. Select Login Items
+4. Click the + under Open at Login and select noTunes (in Applications).

+For more info, see: https://github.com/tombonez/noTunes

 ## Prerequisites